NandaGopalYadav/StockFlow/README.md

-# KafkaStockStreamer 🚀
+# StockFlow 🚀

-**KafkaStockStreamer** is a real-time stock market data simulation pipeline built using **Apache Kafka** and **Python**.
+**StockFlow** is a real-time stock market data simulation pipeline built using **Apache Kafka** and **Python**.
 It emulates a production-grade event streaming platform that can be used for learning, demonstrations, or building upon with real datasets.

 ---

 ## 💡 Project Motivation

 In an era where data moves faster than ever, real-time streaming systems have become essential.
-KafkaStockStreamer was created as a foundational project for understanding and deploying scalable, event-driven architectures.
+StockFlow was created as a foundational project for understanding and deploying scalable, event-driven architectures.
 This repository serves as a launchpad for real-time analytics, stock data simulation, and distributed stream processing.

 ---